What You Need to Know About the Flu Season in Singapore – Especially During a COVID-19 Surge

 Triggering of pre-existing or underlying conditions like asthma, COPD, and heart failure

-Who is at Higher Risk of Flu Complications?
+Who is at Higher Risk of Flu or COVID-19 Complications?

 Adults aged 65 years and older